 Suing for Personal Injury in Pennsylvania

 Negligence is at the heart of most personal injury cases.
 To prevail in a personal injury lawsuit, the plaintiff must show that the defendant acted with negligence.
-As the plaintiff, you must prove that:
+As the plaintiff, you must prove that the other part was negligent in some way and that is what led to someone being injured.

 Pennsylvania employs the modified comparative fault rule for personal injury cases.
 Under this rule, you can recover damages even if you were partially at fault for your own injuries, as long as you were less negligent than the defendant.
 However, compensation is reduced accordingly.
 For example, if you are found to be 30% responsible for your own injuries in a car accident, your damages will be reduced by 30%.